kholodilov/kholodilov.me/content/post/how-to-setup.md

 1. Sign up for Google Cloud with free credits
 1. Verify domain with Google
 1. Create "www.example.com" bucket, setup access and web pages (https://geekflare.com/cloud-storage-static-website/)
-1. Install hugo and create simple website, then generate static content (http://evanbrown.io/post/hugo-on-the-go/)
+1. Install Hugo and create simple website, then generate static content (http://evanbrown.io/post/hugo-on-the-go/)
 1. Sync static content to the bucket with gsutil
 1. Create CNAME for "www" pointing to GCS and check that website works
 1. Setup redirect from main domain to www